simpleforce/simpleforce/README.md

 ## Features

-`simpleforce` is a library written in Go (Golang) that connects to Salesforce via the REST and Tooling APIs.
+`simpleforce` is a library written in Go (Golang) that connects to Salesforce via the REST API.
 Currently, the following functions are implemented and more features could be added based on need:

 * Execute SOQL queries